-• Dr. Ed Camp, Assistant Professor of Fisheries and Aquaculture Governance, School of Forest Resources and Conservation, UF- Dr. Camp has played a critical role in the development of decision support tools used in evaluating the suite of potential management strategies and actions.
+Dr. Ed Camp, Assistant Professor of Fisheries and Aquaculture Governance, School of Forest Resources and Conservation, University of Florida.
+Dr. Camp has played a critical role in the development of decision support tools used in evaluating the suite of potential management strategies and actions.